This browser is outdated. Please switch to a different browser to be able to use our website to the full extent.

 Minimizing costs

-The fundamental change in the automotive industry is exposing many manufacturers to immense cost pressure.
-Especially the changeover to new drive systems poses enormous problems for car manufacturers.
-Globally operating manufacturers have embarked on a rigid austerity course in order to reduce running costs, and well-known suppliers are also adapting their structures to the changed market conditions.
+The fundamental transformation currently taking place in the automotive industry is exposing many manufacturers to immense cost pressure.
+The changeover to new drive systems in particular is posing enormous challenges for car manufacturers.
+Global automakers have embarked on a rigid austerity course in order to reduce running costs, and well-known suppliers are also adapting their structures to the changed market conditions.
 The realization is gaining ground that logistics and intralogistics can be powerful cost reducers.

-The following solution from Linde MH can effectively reduce costs in intralogistics:
+The following solutions from Linde MH can effectively reduce costs in intralogistics:

 Two people in suits conducting a consultation in an office